Prashant830/ottContentGifting/README.md

 # ottContentGifting
-solution for subscribers gift , share content to non - subscriber
+solution for subscribers gift , share content to non - subscriber without piracy and without sharing credential (username and password of any OTT Platform) <br > <br>
+and also when non-subscriber see this gifting content then , subscriber and ott services provider  like - Accedo , Netflix , Tata play earn money!